Will Terrain Obstruct My Ability to Detect a Low-Flying Airborne Platform?

 8. Click Open.

 9. When an ephemeris file is created during a different time period, pay attention to Overide the times contained in the file.
-This allows you to specify the time of the first ephemeris point to your current scenario time period.
+This enables you to specify the time of the first ephemeris point to your current scenario time period.
 To limit the span of external ephemeris available for analysis, select Limit ephemeris for analysis to the Scenario Interval.
 The ephemeris file was created on 1 Dec 2018.
 Your scenario is taking place on a different date.

 10. Select the Override the times contained in the file check box.